Mercedes Moné: The Boss 'n' Hug Connection (2017–2019)

 In December, Banks competed in the first-ever women's match contested in Abu Dhabi against Alexa Bliss.
-In 2018, Banks participated in the first Women's Royal Rumble match, where she lasted 54:46, and the first women's Elimination Chamber match.
+In 2018, Banks was the first entrant in the inaugural Women's Royal Rumble match, where she lasted 54:46, and the first women's Elimination Chamber match.

-On the March 26 episode of Raw, after weeks of animosity between the two, including Bayley betraying Banks during their matches, they brawled backstage and had to be separated.
+On the March 26 episode of Raw, after weeks of animosity between the two, including Banks betraying Bayley during their matches, they brawled backstage and had to be separated.
 Banks and Bayley faced off in mid-April but their match ended in a no-contest after The Riott Squad (Ruby Riott, Sarah Logan, and Liv Morgan) interfered and attacked them both.
 In the following weeks, Banks competed in different singles and tag team matches in both winning and losing efforts.
 In June, after she defeated Ruby Riott in the finals of a gauntlet match for the last spot, Banks competed in a Money in the Bank ladder match for the first time in her career, that was ultimately won by Alexa Bliss.
 Throughout mid-2018, after Banks and Bayley continued to attack each other, they were told to attend counsellor meetings to help maintain their friendship.
 In July, the two reconciled and created a tag team, known as "The Boss 'n' Hug Connection".

 After a short hiatus from the ring due to an undisclosed injury, Banks returned to WWE television in October, and took part in the first-ever all women's pay-per-view Evolution, where she teamed with Bayley and Natalya in a winning effort against The Riott Squad.
 In November, Banks again competed at Survivor Series as part of Team Raw, where she was the last woman from the team that was eliminated by Asuka after an attack by teammate Nia Jax.
 On January 27, 2019, at the Royal Rumble, after she defeated Nia Jax to earn herself a title match, Banks unsuccessfully challenged Ronda Rousey for the Raw Women's Championship.
 During the match with Rousey, Banks suffered a separated shoulder.

 On February 17, at the Elimination Chamber, Banks and Bayley won the inaugural WWE Women's Tag Team Championship by lastly eliminating Mandy Rose and Sonya Deville in a six tag team Elimination Chamber match.
 In their first title defense, Banks and Bayley successfully retained over Nia Jax and Tamina, at Fastlane, on March 10.
-At WrestleMania 35 on April 7, Banks and Bayley lost the championship to The IIconics (Billie Kay and Peyton Royce) in a fatal four-way tag team match, ending their reign at 49 days.
+At WrestleMania 35 on April 7, Banks and Bayley lost the championship to The IIconics (Billie Kay and Peyton Royce) in a fatal four-way tag team match, ending their first reign at 49 days.